 A good base layer that will keep you warm and wick sweat away is worth its weight in gold.
 To choose a functional base layer, look for a garment that will wick away sweat, is made from breathable materials, and doesn't feel like you are wearing a sweater underneath your kit.
 Base layers can be made from synthetic fabric, merino wool, cotton, polyester or a combination blend of each.

 Gilet or Vest

-Taking a gilet or vest with you on any ride is alway a good option.
+Taking a gilet or vest with you on any ride is always a good option.
 Modern gilets or vests are lightweight, windproof and can be packed away, taking up virtually no space at all.
-They are perfect on warmer days when descending to prevent your core from cooling down, and ideal for cooler days to add an extra layer of warmth and prevent the cold wind giving you a chill.
+They are perfect on warmer days when descending to prevent your core from cooling down, and ideal for cooler days to add an extra layer of warmth and avoid the cold wind giving you a chill.
 As the temperature gets closer to 5 degrees, going one step further and getting an insulated or thicker gilet or vest is the best option.
 This will help keep your core warm, prevent the wind from cooling you down and can easily be unzipped to help regulate temperature.

 Some gilets or vests will also come with pockets which can be advantageous during long rides as it means you can store more food, kit or remove items and store them as you go.

-Arm warmers are essential for this temperature range for the same reason gilets or vests are: they are lightweight, provide good warmth and protection from the wind, and pack down to virtually nothing if required.
+Arm warmers are essential for this temperature range for the same reason gilets or vests are: they are lightweight, provide excellent warmth and protection from the wind, and pack down to virtually nothing if required.
 Arm warmers come in varying levels of thickness and insulation.
 As the temperature really drops, choosing arm warmers with a Windstopper and waterproof outer combined with a fleece under layer is the best option.

 Long finger gloves